Yoga for Beginners

 In the modern world of yoga, asanas are primarily used in practice.
 Therefore, people consider asanas to be the only practice of yogic sadhana.
 Simply put, asanas are one of the best mediums to keep the body and mind fit.

-Maharishi Patanjali mentions about asanas as- “Sthir sukham asanam.”
+Maharishi Patanjali mentions asanas as “Sthir sukham asanam.”
 A posture in which you are stable and comfortable is called an asana.

 yoga-for-beginners

-In ancient times, asanas were counted as identical human births.
-However, after some time, and in the modern age, there are still about 200 easy yoga poses for beginners to practice.
+In ancient times, asanas were considered to be identical to human births.
+However, in the modern age, there are still approximately 200 easy yoga poses for beginners to practice.

 There are different series of postures.
-Yoga for beginners should try all the sequences of asanas for adjusting their bodies in various alignments.
+Yoga for beginners should try all the sequences of asanas to adjust their bodies in various alignments.

-Asanas prepare the body for sitting for a long duration.
+Asanas prepare the body for prolonged sitting.
 Yoga for beginners increases the human body’s resistance power, enabling one to attain the state of Samadhi.

 4. Pranayama

-Pranayama is a great breathing practice that properly regulates Prana, a vital force.
-In Sanskrit, pranayama means controlling excessive breathing flow.
+Pranayama is a powerful breathing practice that effectively regulates Prana, a vital life force.
+In Sanskrit, pranayama refers to the practice of controlling the flow of excessive breathing.

 Prana is the vital force, and pranayam expands our pranic level.
 Pranayama is practised to regulate and broaden the pranic flow.

-There are different kinds of pranayama and yoga for beginners, and they should be learned from an experienced yoga teacher.
+There are various types of pranayama and yoga suitable for beginners, and they should be learned from an experienced yoga teacher.

 In simple words, pranayama is related to breathing exercises.
 In this practice, a practitioner learns how to formulate or use Prana properly.